-The City anticipates receiving \$178,203 in FY 2018-19 of Federal HUD Entitlement ESG funds.
-Proposals were received from Interim Inc. for the McHOME program, Franciscan Workers of Junipero Serra for the Women Alive Emergency Shelter, Community Human Services, Step-Up, First United Methodist Church and Housing Resource Center of Monterey County.
-The City Council's CDBG/Housing Subcommittee met on March 13th and on April 17th and moved to take the recommendations to the City Council for funding FY 2018-19 ESG homeless services.
+For FY 2018-19, proposals were received from Interim Inc. for the McHOME program, Franciscan Workers of Junipero Serra for the Women Alive Emergency Shelter, Community Human Services, Step-Up, First United Methodist Church and Housing Resource Center of Monterey County.
 The City also works with the Coalition of Homeless Services Providers (Coalition) to determine allocations through the rating and ranking process and through their final recommendations.
 HUD requires that the City coordinate with the Coalition on ESG funds.
+Originally, applications were accepted for funding for both ESG Entitlement and State funding.

-The State provided the City with a solicitation of interest for FY 2018-2019 ESG Non-Entitlement funds in the amount of \$872,936.
+The State provided the City with a Solicitation of Interest for FY 2018-19 ESG Non-Entitlement funds in the amount of \$872,936 on February 1, 2018.
 The State's Non-Entitlement funds are broken into three sources: State Non-Entitlement ESG funded through HUD; State General fund matching ESG Non-Entitlement and SB-2.
 Due to SB-2 funds coming in from the State, the City will hold off on programming any State funds until a NOFA is released with final amounts.
-At this time, the City is only programming Federal, Entitlement funds although the City has requested applications from all agencies interested through the City's annual NOFA process for HUD funding, which includes State ESG money.
+At this time, the City is only programming Federal, Entitlement funds.
+Originally, the City requested applications from all agencies interested through the City's annual NOFA process for both Federal and State ESG money, which is why the total requests for funding were so high at \$1,791,233.
+State ESG requires a minimum of 40% to be spent on Rapid Rehousing.
+The State ESG funding can be utilized for residents throughout the Continuum of Care, including Monterey and San Benito Counties.